-For most local Sydney-siders, when you think schnitzel you always think Una’s.
-Located in the heart of buzzing Darlinghurst, Una’s has been serving up both Hungarian and Austrian style meals since the 1960’s.
-They’re open for breakfast, lunch and dinner, which means whenever you’re craving a schnitzel larger than your head – you’re sorted.
+For most locals, when you think of the best schnitzel in Sydney, you always think of Una’s.
+Located in the heart of buzzing Darlinghurst, Una’s has been serving up both Hungarian and Austrian style meals since the 1960s.
+They’re open for breakfast, lunch and dinner, which means whenever you’re craving a schnitzel larger than your head, you’re sorted.

 The Unicorn Hotel